 The South West Community Managed Mental Health program (CMMH) is an initiative funded by QLD Health, delivering mental health support for communities in remote areas of western Queensland.

-Aftercare and Lifeline have partnered in South West Queensland to deliver CMMH services in Roma, Charleville, St George and Cunnamulla.
+Aftercare and Lifeline have partnered in South West Queensland to deliver CMMH services in Roma, St George and Cunnamulla.
 This builds on the existing Personal Helpers and Mentors Service that Aftercare operates in Cunnamulla.
-The CMMH aims to support people aged 18 to 64 years experiencing a mental illness through personalised, one-on-one support.
-In addition to this, CMMH staff offer mutual self-help services, and group support services for people with mental illness.
+The SW-CMMH aims to support people aged 18-64 years experiencing a mental health issues through personalised, one-on-one support.
+In addition to this, SW-CMMH staff offers mutual self-help services, and group support services for people with mental health concerns.

 The service also makes provision for people in the community who have taken on the responsibility of caring for family members and loved ones.

 Our friendly staff are available if you have any questions about our individual support services.
-Get in touch with us by submitting the below form.
+Get in touch with us.